 What is considered beautiful varies between cultures and changes over time, including the quantity and location of body hair.
-Eyebrows have been thick and full as well as tweezed down to almost nothing.
+Throughout history, eyebrows have been thick and full as well as tweezed down to almost nothing.
 But there has been a general consensus for quite some time on the proper state of female (and male, to a lesser extent) legs: smooth and silky.
 Lucky for you, numerous methods of hair removal have been developed for you to try.
 Unlucky for you, some of them hurt like no other.
 A general unfortunate rule for tools to get rid of leg hair is that the less pain they inflict, the less permanent the solution.
 And pain in this situation can be either physical or monetary, as costs of hair removal can really put a dent in your bank account.

 Tips for Trying New Hair Removal Products